alces-software/adminware/README.md

     - A tool's namespaces must be specified before its name.
     - If a tool is selected for a single node it will be automatically ran in interactive mode.
+    - If a tool marked as being interactive only (see 'Adding Tools') and it is attempted to run it on more than one node it will cancel and an error will be thrown.
     - Optionally, arguments can be provided.
  - run family NODE(S) TOOL-FAMILY
     - Runs family TOOL-FAMILY on NODE(S).